SeldonIO/seldonio.github.com/install.md

 # Download Seldon<a name="clone"></a>

 {% highlight bash %}
-git clone https://github.com/seldonio/seldon-server -b v1.4.5
+git clone https://github.com/seldonio/seldon-server -b v1.4.6
 {% endhighlight %}

   * add ```seldon-server/kubernetes/bin``` to you shell PATH environment variable.

 # Create a Kubernetes Cluster<a name="install-kubernetes"></a>

 Seldon runs inside a [Kubernetes](http://kubernetes.io) cluster so you need to follow their [guides](http://kubernetes.io/docs) to create a cluster locally, on servers or in the cloud.
-We support kubernetes >= 1.2.
+We support kubernetes >= 1.6.
+Seldon should run on Kubernetes >= 1.2 except for the glusterfs persistent volume claim.

    * Add kubectl to your shell PATH environment variable.